 Western natives related to and much resembling evening primrose (Oenothera), with bright yellow, four-petaled flowers over a long summer bloom period.
-Plants are 1 to 2 ft. tall.
+Plants are 1–2 ft. tall.
 In Zone 13, flowering declines in summer heat, and plants flower in spring and from late summer to fall.
-Spread by rhizomes and are useful for summer color in difficult climates.
+Plants spread by rhizomes and are useful for summer color in difficult climates.
 Shear just before spring growth begins.
 Plant in well-drained soil.
-Tolerate regular water if drainage is superb.Calylophus drummondianus
+They tolerate regular water if drainage is superb.Calylophus drummondianus